joaoamilcarosf/object-integration-dx/README.md

 3) Created at least one custom metadata type record and activate it.

 ### Pending:
-- Update the Last Value field on metadata.
+- Update the Last Value field on metadata during the batch flow.